adamsmd/BibScrape/README.md

 - Science Direct / Elsevier (`sciencedirect.com` and `elsevier.com`)
 - Springer (`link.springer.com`)

-In addition, this scraper fixes common problems with the BibTeX entries that these publishers produce.
+In addition, BibScrape fixes common problems with the BibTeX entries that these publishers produce.
 For example, it fixes:

-- the handling of Unicode and other formatting (e.g., subscripts) in titles;
+- the handling of Unicode and other formatting (e.g., subscripts) in titles,
-- the incorrect use of the `issue` field instead of the `number` field;
+- the incorrect use of the `issue` field instead of the `number` field,
-- the format of the `doi` and `pages` fields;
+- the format of the `doi` and `pages` fields,
-- the use of macros for the `month` field; and
+- the use of macros for the `month` field and
 - *numerous* miscellaneous problems with specific publishers.

 For a complete list of features and fixes see [`FEATURES.md`](FEATURES.md).